-There is a one-year mandatory waiting period for a home buyer to be able to apply for FHA and VA Loans during Chapter 13 bankruptcy Repayment Plan.
-There are no waiting period requirements after Chapter 13 Bankruptcy discharge date.
-However, any Chapter 13 Bankruptcy that has not been seasoned for 2 years after Chapter 13 Bankruptcy discharge date needs to be manually underwritten.
+There is a one-year mandatory waiting period for a home buyer to be able to apply for FHA and VA Loans during the Chapter 13 bankruptcy Repayment Plan.
+There are no waiting period requirements after the Chapter 13 Bankruptcy discharged date.
+However, any Chapter 13 Bankruptcy that has not been seasoned for 2 years after Chapter 13 Bankruptcy discharged date needs to be manually underwritten.

 If you filed Chapter 7 or Chapter 13 bankruptcy and are interested in being a homeowner, please contact me at 262-716-8151 or text us for a faster response.
 Or email us at [email protected] You can also visit me at www.gustancho.com.

 You can contact us even though your waiting period is not over.
 The team at Gustan Cho Associates can help you in repairing and rebuilding your credit.
 By re-establishing and rebuilding your credit earlier, you will be able to qualify for a mortgage loan once the mandatory waiting period is over.

 Gustan Cho Associates is a mortgage company licensed in multiple states We have a national 5-star reputation for not having any lender overlays on government and conventional loans.